escobard/Weather-Application-React/README.md

 $ npm build
 ```

-## Most Recent Update - v0.96
+## Most Recent Update - v0.97
-- changed weather API to an ssl provider, added google geocode api
+- changed weather API to an ssl provider, added google geocode api.
-- prototype to update public process, will add gulp to application
+- refactored core components to be more scalable.

 ## To Do's
 - Revise mobile dimensions.